sonifiction/sonifiction-site/README.md

 Run the script with more debug output: `python3 utils/dither_images.py --directory src/content/ --colorize --verbose`

 Remove all dithered files in the subdirectories of content: `python3 utils/dither_images.py --remove --directory content/`

+Then: run script to replace all image references with dithered versions (markdown and html in md files) `python3 utils/replace_dither_links.py src/content`